Please note, many of the answers below relate to school pre-COVID. Some of these answers are subject to change.

 Do children eat snacks throughout the day?

-Students have the option to purchase a hot lunch from school or are welcome to bring their own dairy or pareve lunches (no meat) to school.
-Lunches all take place in the school cafeteria.
-Hannah Senesh is not a nut-free school but if there is an allergy in a specific grade or class, certain tables and classrooms will become nut-free.
-Children of all ages are provided with a snack time during the morning or are allowed to eat during or between classes.
+Students have the option to purchase a hot lunch from school (subject to change due to COVID) or are welcome to bring their own dairy or pareve lunches (no meat) to school.
+Hannah Senesh is not a nut-free school but if there is an allergy in a specific grade or class, certain tables and classrooms will be nut-free.
+All students have a designated snack time during the morning or are allowed to eat during or between classes.
 Snacks are not provided by the school.

 What is the teacher to student ratio?